succinctlabs/op-succinct/book/fault_proofs/challenger.md

 # Testing Configuration (Optional)
 MALICIOUS_CHALLENGE_PERCENTAGE=0.0    # Percentage of valid games to challenge for testing (0.0 = disabled)

+# L1 State Snapshot Configuration (Optional; required with a non-zero value in production)
+SYNC_L1_CONFIRMATIONS=5               # Example: L1 blocks behind latest used for pinned sync reads

 # Transaction Configuration (Optional)
 TX_CONFIRMATION_TIMEOUT=60            # L1 tx confirmation timeout in seconds (raise for congested L1s)
 ```

+Each synchronization cycle pins factory, game, parent, registry, and credit reads to one canonical
+L1 block at `latest - SYNC_L1_CONFIRMATIONS`.
+Deadline decisions continue to use the timestamp from
+the cycle's `latest` block.
+Before submitting a challenge, resolution, or credit claim, the
+challenger rechecks the relevant eligibility at a fresh canonical `latest` block and skips the
+transaction if that preflight is unavailable or stale.

+For production deployments, configure `SYNC_L1_CONFIRMATIONS` to a non-zero value selected for the
+target L1's expected reorg depth and finality assumptions.
+This value provides a reorg safety
+margin for the Challenger's synchronization snapshot; it is not a finality guarantee.
+The default
+value of `0` is intended for local development and testing only.

+Before entering the main loop, the challenger verifies that the op-node rollup configuration has
+the same L1 and L2 chain IDs as `L1_RPC` and `L2_RPC`, that SafeDB is enabled and populated, and
+that its safe head exists with the same hash on the paired execution node.
+Startup validation is
+retried until this fixed node pair is healthy.

+The shared challenger lifecycle delegates chain-specific claim checks to a `GameValidator`.
+The standard Challenger binary wires the OP Stack validator, which owns the op-node and paired L2
+execution providers and performs all of the SafeDB checks described below.
+Custom integrations may
+inject another validator without changing game discovery, retry, deadline, or transaction handling.

+For every active unchallenged game, the challenger resolves `game.l1Head` to its canonical L1
+block number `X`, then queries `optimism_safeHeadAtL1Block(X)` after confirming that
+`optimism_syncStatus.current_l1` has processed past `X`.
+A claim above this historical local-safe
+head is invalid even if the execution node now contains the same block as unsafe.
+Node lag,
+missing SafeDB history, execution history/state pruning, and L1/L2 hash mismatches remain
+`Unavailable`: they are retried and alerted on, never challenged as unknown data.

+`L2_NODE_RPC` must point directly to one dedicated op-node, not a node pool. `L2_RPC` must point to
+the execution node paired with it.
+The op-node must have SafeDB enabled with `--safedb.path`, must
+retain history covering the active challenge window, and must not use FollowSource or
+SuperAuthority because the challenger relies on SafeDB having historical local-safe semantics.

+If the confirmed L1 height moves backwards relative to the highest snapshot accepted by the
+challenger, it fails closed and skips that cycle.
+The high-water mark is recorded before applying
+the snapshot, so a cancelled or partially failed sync cannot later admit an older snapshot.
+An
+unchanged confirmed height is still processed so unavailable validation and failed actions continue
+to retry.

 ## Running